VabLab/Analysis-Plan-Templates/README.md

 ## Affiliations
 Anusha M. Vable: School of Public Health, Washington University in St. Louis

-Lucia Pacca:  Department of Family and Community Medicine, University of California San Francisco
+Lucia Pacca: Department of Epidemiology and Biostatistics, University of California San Francisco

 Jilly Hebert and Amanda M. Irish: School of Public Health, Washington University in St. Louis